Davidic line: Historicity

+History

-Kings of Israel and Judah
+Kingdom of Israel and Judah

 According to the Tanakh, upon being chosen and becoming king, one was customarily anointed with holy oil poured on one's head.
 In David's case, this was done by the prophet Samuel.

 Initially, David was king over the Tribe of Judah only and ruled from Hebron, but after seven and a half years, the other Israelite tribes, who found themselves leaderless after the death of Ish-bosheth, chose him to be their king as well.

 All subsequent kings in both the ancient first united Kingdom of Israel and the later Kingdom of Judah claimed direct descent from King David to validate their claim to the throne in order to rule over the Israelite tribes.

+Division after Solomon's death

 After the death of David's son, King Solomon, the ten northern tribes of the Kingdom of Israel rejected the Davidic line, refusing to accept Solomon's son, Rehoboam, and instead chose as king Jeroboam and formed the northern Kingdom of Israel.
-This kingdom was conquered by the Neo-Assyrian Empire in the 8th century BCE which exiled much of the Northern Kingdom population and ended its sovereign status.
-The bulk population of the Northern Kingdom of Israel was forced to relocate to Mesopotamia and mostly disappeared from history as The Ten Lost Tribes or intermixed with exiled Judean populations two centuries later, while the remaining Israelite peoples in Samaria highlands have become known as Samaritans during the classic era and to modern times.
+This kingdom was conquered by the Neo-Assyrian Empire in the 8th century BCE which biblically and according to archeology to date exiled much of the bulk population of the Northern Kingdom, thus ending its sovereign status.
+These are known to history as The Ten Lost Tribes.
+However, archeology and documentation seems at this date to indicate that some of the population were left and intermixed with the Judean populations in the Kingdom of Judea, and two centuries later with the exiled Judean populations in Mesopotamia.
+The best archeaology and documentation to date also seem to indicate that the remaining non-exiled Israelite peoples in the Samaria highlands have become known as Samaritans during the classic era and to modern times.
+Some of this seems to be confirmed by DNA Analysis.

 The Exilarchate

-Later rabbinical authorities grant the office of exilarch to family members that traced its patrilineal descent from David, King of Israel.
+Later rabbinical authorities granted the office of exilarch to family members that traced its patrilineal descent from David, King of Israel.
 The highest official of Babylonian Jewry was the exilarch (Reish Galuta, "Head of the Diaspora").
 Those who held the position traced their ancestry to the House of David in the male line.
 The position holder was regarded as a king-in-waiting, residing in Babylonia in the Achaemenid Empire as well as during the classic era.
 The Seder Olam Zutta attributes the office to Zerubbabel, a member of the Davidic line, who is mentioned as one of the leaders of the Jewish community in the 6th century BC, holding the title of Achaemenid Governor of Yehud Medinata.